Home Inspection, Roofing

 Do Home Inspectors Use Drones?

 Some home inspectors do use drones.
-Modern home inspectors often utilize drones to perform otherwise dangerous inspections such as roof inspections.
-Using this technology allows the process to be completed more quickly and far more safely than older methods.
+Modern home inspectors often utilize drones to perform otherwise dangerous inspections, such as roof inspections.
+This technology allows the process to be completed faster and far more safely than older methods.
 Not all home inspectors use drones, but many do.

-Modern home inspectors have a plethora of high-tech equipment and technology at their disposal to perform home inspections more accurately, thoroughly, and safely.
-Some of the more modern tools include the use of drones for home inspections.
+Modern home inspectors have high-tech equipment and technology to perform home inspections more accurately, thoroughly, and safely.
+Some of the more modern tools include using drones for home inspections.

 The use of drones has revolutionized home inspections.
 These machines make the process of performing home inspection far safer and much quicker than it would otherwise be.